 |Rita Mulcahy's PM Fastrack||80%|

-4.10 How can I get a copy of the PMBOK Guide?You can get a PMBOK Guide in 2 ways:
+5.10 How can I get a copy of the PMBOK® Guide?

-The Project Management Institute (PMI) revises the PMBOK Guide every 4 years or so.
-For example, the second edition of the guide was released in year 2000, the third in 2004, the fourth at the end of 2008 (beginning of 2009), and the fifth (the most recent) in Dec 2012.
+The Project Management Institute (PMI) revises the PMBOK® Guide every 4 years or so.
+For example, the second edition of the guide was released in year 2000, the third in 2004, the fourth at the end of 2008 (beginning of 2009), the fifth in Dec 2012, the sixth in Sep 2017, and the seventh (most recent) in June 2021.

-FAQs on PMP Exam Prep Resources
+6. FAQs on PMP Exam Prep Resources

 PMP Books & Resources